guitarvydas/guitarvydas.github.io/_posts/2021-10-02-LEGO Software.md

 There must be ONE type for interchange.

-Hmm, maybe void* is that type (basically a non-type until you put more type-filters in the pipeline).
+Hmm, maybe "array of bytes" is that type (basically a non-type until you put more type-filters in the pipeline).

 # Type Checkers Are Interpreters